Commemorative coins of Canada: Commemorative coins and general circulation

 Commemorative coins for circulation are distinct from numismatic coins issued by the Royal Canadian Mint, which contain special features and finishes, are available in different denominations than the normal circulating coins, and are for sale at higher prices than their face value.

 Because of the large number of commemorative coins issued by the Mint, it is not possible to list them all in one article.
 Instead, this page provides links to the articles on the different denominations of Canadian coins, which each include lists of the commemorative coins issued in that denomination.

 Commemorative designs on reverse

-The obverse of all Canadian coins feature the reigning monarch, currently Her Majesty Queen Elizabeth II.
+The obverse of all Canadian coins feature the reigning monarch, currently His Majesty King Charles III.
 The effigies of the monarchs on the coins originally were provided by the Royal Mint in London, leading to similarity between Canadian coins and coins of other Commonwealth nations.
 Since 1990, however, the effigy has been prepared by Canadian artists.

 Commemorative designs are thus on the reverse of the coins.
 They replace the usual designs, which have been used for most of the denominations since 1937, 1987 for the one dollar coin, and 1996 for the two dollar coin.
 They are usually designed by an artist other than the artist who designs the effigy of the monarch.